smukkejohan/RTIMULib/README.md

     mkdir build
     cd build
     cmake ..
+    make
+    sudo make install

-This will build all of the libraries and demo programs.
+This will build and install all of the libraries and demo programs.

 ## Gyro bias compensation